QryptInc/QryptInc.github.io/content/eaas/rngd/_index.md

 ## Using Qrypt's Quantum Entropy in RNG Tools

-*rng-tools* is a utility that allows you to inject entropy from hardware sources, prngs, and http streams into system devices.
-Qrypt's Quantum Entropy service is a random source option in *rng-tools*, allowing you to inject quantum entropy into system devices such as '/dev/random', '/dev/urandom', and user-defined nodes or files.
+_rng-tools_ is a utility that allows you to inject entropy from hardware sources, prngs, and http streams into system devices.
+Qrypt's Quantum Entropy service is a random source option in _rng-tools_, allowing you to inject quantum entropy into system devices such as '/dev/random', '/dev/urandom', and user-defined nodes or files.

 This service requires an access token.
-Follow the steps in [Getting Started]({{< ref "/getting_started" >}}) to obtain an access token.
+Please {{< externalLink link="https://www.qrypt.com/contact/" text="contact us" >}} to obtain one.

-More information about *rng-tools* can be found on the {{< externalLink link="https://github.com/nhorman/rng-tools" text="rng-tools Github" >}} and the {{< externalLink link="https://wiki.archlinux.org/title/Rng-tools" text="rng-tools wiki page" >}}.
+More information about _rng-tools_ can be found on the {{< externalLink link="https://github.com/nhorman/rng-tools" text="rng-tools Github" >}} and the {{< externalLink link="https://wiki.archlinux.org/title/Rng-tools" text="rng-tools wiki page" >}}.

 ---

 ## Installation

-To use Qrypt's Quantum Entropy service in *rng-tools*, *rng-tools* must be installed and configured.
+To use Qrypt's Quantum Entropy service in _rng-tools_, _rng-tools_ must be installed and configured.

-Clone the latest *rng-tools* master from GitHub.
+Clone the latest _rng-tools_ master from GitHub.

 ```bash
 git clone https://github.com/nhorman/rng-tools
 ```

-Install *rng-tools* dependencies.
+Install _rng-tools_ dependencies.
 Additional packages may be required, depending on linux distro.
 The configure script below will name any missing packages it encounters.

 ```bash
 sudo apt install \
     make \